-Daily vibration exposure (A(8)) Vibration exposure range Actions to be taken A(8)≤0.5 m/s2 Exposure action value or lower When approaching the exposure activity value, reasonable measures should be taken to minimize exposure to vibration.
-The relevant information and opportunities for training on vibration reduction should be provided to the operator. $0.5 \text{ m/s}^2 \le A(8) \le 1.15 \text{ m/s}^2$ Exceeding the exposure action value, but not exceeding the exposure limit value I realiging evolute to and rigke of vibration t 1.15 m/s 2 Exceeding the exposure limit value:Immediate action is required to reduce the vibration exposure level to below the exposu limit value.
-Exceeding the exposure limit value: Immediate action is required to reduce the vibration exposure level to below the exposu limit value.
+Daily vibration exposure (A(8)) Vibration exposure range Actions to be taken $A(8) \le 0.5 \text{ m/s}^2$ Exposure action value or lower When approaching the exposure activity value, reasonable measures should be taken to minimize exposure to vibration.
+The relevant information and opportunities for training on vibration reduction should be provided to the operator. $0.5 \text{ m/s}^2 < A(8) \le 1.15 \text{ m/s}^2$ Exceeding the exposure action value, but not exceeding the exposure limit value It is required to execute certain measures for reducing exposure to and risks of vibration to the minimum.
+The health of an operator who has been exposed to excessive vibration should be examined.
+1.15 m/s 2 Immediate action is required to reduce the vibration exposure level to below the exposure limit value.
+Immediate action is required to reduce the vibration exposure level to below the exposure limit value.

-For futher information, please contatct your local HD Hyundai Construction Equipment dealer.
+For futher information, please contact your local HD Hyundai Construction Equipment dealer.